• Skip to primary navigation

 Brewster Express

 Brewster Express has been connecting Calgary to Banff, Canmore, Kananaskis, Lake Louise, and Jasper for 125 years.
 They offer departures from the Calgary airport (YYC) and downtown Calgary right to your hotel door in Banff.
-As of January 2024, there are multiple daily departures, and the fares are:
+There are multiple daily departures, and the fares are:

 Banff Airporter

 The Banff Airporter provides the most extensive bus service between Calgary and Banff.
 In the summer months service starts as early as 3 am from Banff and departing as late as midnight from Calgary International Airport.
-As of January 2024 there are ten departures daily, and the fares are:
+There are ten departures daily, and the fares are:

 Discover Banff Tours